 Compensation may be the top driver of retention, yet no amount of money is enough to be the only reason an employee stays happy and engaged.
 Ground down by a pandemic and economic uncertainty, today’s workers are particularly seeking meaning and connection.

 The solution?
 Balancing compensation and rewards—both are needed.
-An American Psychological Association survey found that one of the drivers of feeling undervalued at work is a lack of non-monetary employee rewards.
+An American Psychological Association survey found that one of the drivers of feeling undervalued at work is a lack of non-monetary employee awards.

 There also seems to be a disconnect between what workers want and what employers think they want.
-In a 2022 McKinsey survey of more than 2,100 frontline workers, 65% named employer recognition as a career advancement need.
+In a McKinsey survey of more than 2,100 frontline workers, 65% named employer recognition as a career advancement need.
 Seventy-eight percent named pay, making it one of the top five needs.
-Employers, however, tend to place more importance on forms of recognition like higher job titles that aren’t as important to employees as an accommodating, stable work environment.
+Employers, however, tend to place more importance on forms of recognition like higher job titles that aren’t as important to employees as an accommodating, stable workplace culture and environment.

 What’s driving the disconnect?
 It might be more about employers trying to cut costs and less about employers not realizing that competitive wages and meaningful non-monetary rewards are important to employees—and the key to keeping them.